pechyony/advanced-lane-detection/writeup.md

 ### Discussion
 In this project I showed how to detect lane lines, identify lane area, compute radius of curvature and position of a car within a lane.
 There are several points for future improvements and enhancements:
 1. Make the pipeline work well on two other videos (`challenge_video.mp4` and `harder_challenge_video.mp4`).
-2. The test video and images have a car diving in the leftmost or rightmost lane.
+2. The test video and images have a car driving in the leftmost or rightmost lane.
 The pipeline should also be tested when the car drives in a central lane.
+3. The test video and images  have a car driving in flat road.
+The pipeline should also be tested when the car drives in the road with significant slopes.
-3. The pipeline can be enhanced to handle roads with only a single lane line.
+4. The pipeline can be enhanced to handle roads with only a single lane line.
-4. Handling of splitting and merging lanes.
+6. Handling of splitting and merging lanes.
-5. Handling of roads that have pedestrian crossing markings.
+7. Handling of roads that have pedestrian crossing markings.
+8. Handling of driving at night.
-6. Lane line detection pipeline can be merged into behavior cloning model from the previous project.
+9. Lane line detection pipeline can be merged into behavior cloning model from the previous project.
 The output of lane lines pipeline can be an additional input to a neural network that predicts steering angle.